-Dr. Roberts has been working in the field of psychology for over 40 years.
-He has been practicing forensic psychology and neuropsychology for over 30 years and has been involved in over 3000 forensic cases.
-He has given over 300 depositions and has been qualified in all local State and Federal Courts.
+Dr. Roberts has been working in the field of psychology for 49 years.
+He has been practicing forensic psychology and neuropsychology for 39 years and has been involved in over 4500 forensic cases.
+He has testified in over 450 depositions and over 100 trials.
+He has been qualified in all local State and Federal Courts.
 He routinely works for both plaintiffs and defendants in civil litigation and travels to other states as needed.

 Dr. Roberts earned his Ph.D. in Psychology at the California School of Professional Psychology in Berkeley, in 1984.
 He completed his Fellowship in Neuropsychology at the Veterans Administration Hospital in San Francisco in 1983.
 He became board certified in Forensic Psychology by the American the American Board of Professional Psychology in 1994.

 Dr. Roberts has earned other distinctions including Board Certifications in Forensic Psychology, Neuropsychology, Medical Psychotherapy, Post Traumatic Stress, Pain Management, Disability Evaluation and Psychopharmacology.
 He has undergone additional peer review through the Council for the National Register of Health Services Providers in Psychology and by the Association of State and Provincial Psychology Boards.
 He has earned the Certification of Professional Qualification in Psychology (CPQ) and the Interjurisdictional Practice Certificate (IPC) which affords him reciprocity to practice in a number of other states.